srg774/Ear_Training/README.md

 8. **Click "Play Again"** to restart the game.
 9. **Click "Recap Note"** to replay the target note.
 10. **Click "Play All Notes"** to hear all notes in sequence.
+11. **Info Toggle:** Press 'i' at the top left of the screen to display or hide gameplay instructions.

 ## Technologies Used